Canelo | 2018

-That Dan Abrams sure does like him some tightly fit sweaters.
+That Dan Abrams sure does like some tightly fit sweaters.
 And I am not complaining.

-Maybe I just need to pick the one I like the most (cough Angela Marsons cough) and stick with it because nothing else I’m picking up in this genre is really sparking my bookworm fire.
+Maybe I just need to pick the one I like the most and stick with it because nothing else I’m reading in this genre is really sparking my book nerd fire.

-Some kind of scandal had forced Porter from London Metro back to her small hometown, and I wish that had been explored a little more, maybe tied into the ending to create a cliffhanger-type ending.
+Some kind of scandal has forced Porter from London Metro back to her small hometown, and I wish that had been explored more, maybe tied into the wrap-up to create a cliffhanger-esque ending.
 I feel like there were layers here that could have been developed to add some texture and depth to the overall sense of who Kelly is and where she works and what her life is like and what’s coming her way.

-Honestly, it felt like the novel was mostly told from the perspective of the bad guys.
-To me it felt like uneven plot development and a lack of accessibility to the main character, who should have been the most captivating touchstone for the reader.
+The novel was mostly told from the perspective of the bad guys.
+To me, it felt like uneven plot development and a lack of accessibility to the main character who should have been the most captivating touchstone for the reader.

-In the procedural genre, those clues, and following lines of inquiry, is really all you get until catching the bad guy is complete.
-It can get kind of boring if the characters you’re investigating along with are mostly lifeless.
-There needs to be moments of humour and heart, and I’m missing that from a lot of procedurals lately.
+In the procedural genre, those clues and following lines of inquiry, are really all you get until catching the bad guy is complete.
+It can get kind of boring if the characters you’re investigating with are mostly lifeless.
+There need to be moments of humour and heart, and I’m missing that from a lot of procedurals lately.

-So this is where my review will differ from others.
-It’s a solid 3 star novel, right down the middle.
+So, this is where my review will differ from others.
+It’s a solid 3-star novel, right down the middle.
 Nothing amazing, but not bad either.
-While other readers are raving about this, to me it all comes down to character if the plot is there.
-And yes, there is a plot here, one that is mostly well thought-out, if not a little predictable.
-(By the 40% mark I had solved the cases, while the other detectives were still wondering how the pieces fit.)
+While other reviewers are raving about this, to me it all comes down to character and if the plot is there.
+And yes, there is a plot here, one that is mostly well-thought-out, if not a little predictable.
+By the 40% mark I had solved the cases, while the other detectives were still wondering how the pieces fit.

 What this is missing is polish, vibrant characters and a more unique voice for the genre.
-I get that it’s procedural, so “thrills” aren’t necessarily part of the package, but a little suspense could have gone a long way, as well.
+I get that it’s procedural, so “thrills” aren’t necessarily part of the package, but a little suspense could have gone a long way.
 It was pretty uneventful in that department – no twists or thrills to speak of.